 The classroom component consists of a skills seminar (covering topics such as interviewing, drafting pleadings or correspondence, and preparing for trial and hearings), and discussions of ethics and professional identity as well as of broader issues regarding probate law and policy.
-Students will participate in "case rounds" whereby issues students confront in their casework are discussed in the classroom so that students may learn from each other's experiences, explore legal and practical issues in context, and gain exposure to a broader range of approaches to providing legal services to immigrants.
+Students participate in "case rounds" whereby issues students confront in their casework are discussed in the classroom so that students may learn from each other's experiences, explore legal and practical issues in context, and gain exposure to a broader range of approaches to providing legal services.

-Wills, Trusts, and Estates; Trial Simulation
+Wills, Trusts, and Estates; Evidence, Trial Simulation

-Submit application, be approved by the supervising attorney Credits: Six
+Submit application, be approved by the supervising attorney

 Number of Participants: